 Nick joined Watsi on January 18th, 2015.
-Eight years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nick's most recent donation traveled 7,400 miles to support Eng, a 61-year-old mother and farmer from Cambodia, to fund ear surgery to relieve her of pain and infections.
+Nine years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nick's most recent donation traveled 5,600 miles to support Zoe, a 6-month-old baby girl from Bolivia, to fund heart surgery.

 Eng is a 61-year-old farmer living in Phnom Penh, the capital city of Cambodia.
 She and her husband have an adopted son who is 32 years old and now married.
 Their family grows rice just outside of the city limits.
 At home, she likes to grow vegetables for her family and to sell at the local market.
 Six months ago, Eng had an ear infection.
 This infection caused the ear drum in her right ear to perforate.
 Now Eng experiences ear discharge, tinnitus, pain, fever, and headaches.
 Sometimes she can’t sleep well at night.
 She has been treating her symptoms with medicine from a pharmacy but it is still not better.
 Eng visited our medical partner's care center, Children's Surgical Centre, hoping to receive treatment.
 On December 20th, she will undergo a myringoplasty procedure in her right ear.
 During this procedure, surgeons will close the perforation.
 Our medical partner, Children's Surgical Centre, is requesting $487 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 She said, "After surgery, I hope my ear stops having these infections and improves my hearing."